Hypnosis Words Terms & Definitions

 Congruent:

-When your words, your body language, and your actions are all in alignment, all telling the same story.
+When your words, body language, and actions align.
+All telling the same story.

 In-congruent